tokami/iamse/README.md

 Management strategy evaluation (MSE)
 =====

-An R-package for mse

-Highlights:
+## Highlights:

 1. Sub-annual time steps.
-2. Stochastic estimation of reference points (MSY, Fmsy, Bmsy).
+2. Length-dependent processes.
 3. Stochastic age-length key.
-4. Length-dependent processes.
+4. Stochastic estimation of reference points (MSY, Fmsy, Bmsy).
+5. Dynamic (time-variant) processes and reference points.

 ## Help files

-A vignette for the package is available [`here`](https://github.com/mawp/spict/raw/master/spict/vignettes/vignette.pdf), and serves as an introduction to the package and its functionality.
+A vignette for the package will soon be available and will serve as an introduction to the package and its functionality.
 The vignette also contains description of the more advanced features of the package.

 The package also contains reasonable documentation in the form of help texts associated with each function (some may not be fully up-to-date).
 These can be accessed in the usual R manner by writing e.g. ```?checkDat```.
-A good place to start (in addition to reading the vignette) is to read ```?spict::check.inp``` and ```?runMSE```.
+A good place to start (in addition to reading the vignette) is to read ```?checkDat``` and ```?runMSE```.

 ## Citation